minterciso/mercadoBTCUtils/README.md

     5  2021-08-27  271432.503166
     6  2021-08-28  272905.641983

 Even so, I wouldn't use this for predicting more than 2-3 days.
+You can also control the % amount usage of the std with the `pctStdUsage` parameter.